 Whilst fatty acids may sound counteractive to weight control, these acids are actually essential to a dog’s body without affecting their body weight.

 The kibble, whilst potentially large for smaller breeds, has a flat design to suit dogs of all ages and sizes.

 It is also filled with antioxidants for a strong immune system, balanced fiber for a healthy gut and stool consistency, and amino acids to improve the quality of muscles.

-This dog food is trusted by vets, trainers, breeders, and military working dogs - meaning it is an ideal food for dogs struggling with gut issues.
+Meaning it is an ideal food for dogs struggling with gut issues.

 - Ideal for dogs with sensitive stomachs and skin issues